77-kate/mrrp/README.md

 Installing PyTorch: Instructions to install a PyTorch compatible with the CUDA on your GPUs (or without GPUs) can be found here: https://pytorch.org/get-started/locally.

 ## Get Started
+We upload model weights to Google Drive (https://drive.google.com/file/d/1ofZ6O46Qcb6T4q3IG_5ZqS1F8YJI1sTm/view?usp=sharing).
 Below is a sample shell script for external validation:

 ```
 #!/usr/bin/env bash
 modal='blyx'
 epochs=200
 intermodal_fusion="mumo"
+blyx_checkpoint='./ckp/model_last_epo200.pth'
-blyx_checkpoint='./ckp/model_last_epo200.pth' # the model checkpoint file, if you want to train the model from scratch, DO NOT pass this parameter
+# You can download the model checkpoint file from Google Drive.if you want to train the model from scratch, DO NOT pass this parameter.

 bl_rad_file='path_to_your_WSI_morphological_feature.pt'
 bl_clin_file='path_to_your_WSI_topological_feature.pt'